 A few years ago, I had the chance to design the website of this Montreal neighborhood’s small restaurant.
-Along the years, I have been following its success (thanks to Facebook), and I have seen the interesting approach it has taken.
+Over the years, I have followed its success (thanks to Facebook), and have been fascinated by its marketing approach.

 Régine Café is not Pierre-Luc’s first restaurant.
-Pierre-Luc previously owned La Cantine, a well-respected Montreal restaurant which was open 7 days a week, 3 meals a day.
-But, as he describes it, “the message was “all over the place”, we were trying to promote everything from our great dinners to our brunches”.
+Pierre-Luc previously owned La Cantine, a well-respected Montreal restaurant that was open seven days a week, three meals a day.
+But, as he describes it, “the message was “all over the place,” we were trying to promote everything from our great dinners to our brunches.”
 And it was exhausting.
-Pierre-Luc was getting burned out.
+Pierre-Luc was burning out.
 He sold the restaurant for some profit and decided that he will never open another restaurant again.

 One year passed.
-Pierre-Luc started missing the restaurant scene and that’s when Régine Café was born.
+But Pierre-Luc was starting to miss the restaurant scene, and that’s how Régine Café was born.

 Nothing was random in the concept of Régine Café.

-At his previous restaurant, brunches were the thing people remembered: Régine Café was going to offer brunches 7 days a week – exclusively.
+At his previous restaurant, brunches were the thing people remembered: so Régine Café was going to offer brunches seven days a week – exclusively.

-“Other brunch places in Montreal were all very similar: all serving eggs benedict, all with decors of bright colors and drawings of hens on their walls (Chez Cora brunch restaurants)” he explains.
+“Other brunch places in Montreal were all very similar: all serving eggs benedict, all with decors of bright colors and drawings of hens on their walls (Chez Cora brunch restaurants),” he explains.
 So there will be none of that at Régine Café.
-Régine Café has the comfy feeling of a tearoom, with vintage sofas and armchairs, mainly in black and white.
-And eggs benedict are not on the menu!
+Régine Café will have the comfy feeling of a tearoom, with vintage sofas and armchairs, mainly in black and white.
+And eggs benedict were not going to be on the menu!

-And… most importantly and so incredibly unique… Régine Café was going to have its own voice!
+But more importantly and so incredibly unique, Régine Café was going to have its own voice!

 Régine Café was going to be like the home of that grand-mother or old aunt who spoils you.
-The guest will get more than expected: little attentions beyond the ordinary, a special caring touch, oversized portions and more.
+The guest will get more than expected: small attentions beyond the ordinary, a special caring touch, oversized portions, and more.
 On the counter, large (decadent) cakes are on display.
-When the weather is cold, people waiting in line outside are brought warm tea and blankets!
-When you come in, there is a chalk board with a handwritten note that reads “on vous aime” (we love you).
+When the weather is cold, waitresses bring warm tea and blankets to customers waiting in line outside!
+When you come in, there is a chalkboard with a handwritten note that reads “on vous aime” (we love you).
 There are toys and crayons for kids.
 Waiters and waitresses are selected not on their previous experience as waiters but for their caring personalities.
 If a waitress sees that a customer has overcooked eggs, she spontaneously replaces them.

-And it spends a minimal amount of money to boost posts (with a varying targeting audience in age and gender, depending on the photo).
-Recently it even got 41K views for a short video of chocolate being poured on food!
+And it spends a minimal amount of money to boost posts (with a different targeting audience in age and gender, depending on the photo).
+Recently it even got 41K views for a short video of a cook pouring chocolate on food!
 Crazy!

 Congratulations, Pierre-Luc!
 A well-deserved success!